These are the steps you need to follow in a state revenue matter before NCAT.

 The Chief Commissioner has 90 days to respond.
 The response is called a Determination of Objection.

-If you do not agree with the Determination of Objection or you have not received a response from the Office of State Revenue after 90 days, you can apply to NCAT to have the decision reviewed.
+If you do not agree with the Determination of Objection or you have not received a response from Revenue NSW after 90 days, you can apply to NCAT to have the decision reviewed.

 If you have not received a response to your written objection from the Chief Commissioner within 90 days, you need to give the Commissioner 14 days written notice of your intention to lodge an application in NCAT.
 There is no specific form for this notice.